Articles

 People with ADHD can hyperfocus on things that they are very interested in.

-Hyperfocus (intense concentration) is also the reason children with ADHD often get upset when asked to stop doing something they are engaged in, like a favourite activity at school or playing a video game.
-They have what experts call an inability to “attention switch,” which can cause conflicts with adults.
+Hyperfocus (intense concentration) is often why children with ADHD get upset when asked to stop doing something they are engaged in, like a favourite school activity or playing a video game.
+It may also be why adults with ADHD miss meals or have trouble sleeping.
+They have what experts call an inability to “attention switch,” which can cause conflicts within themselves or with others.

 How can we help?